TYPE DESIGN INFORMATION PAGE last updated on Wed Oct 4 15:23:52 EDT 2023

 Rudolf (Rudolph) Ruzicka was a Czech type designer (1883-1978), wood engraver and designer, who worked for 50 years as a consultant for the Mergenthaler Linotype Company.
 He had a farm in Vermont.
 Designer of these typefaces:

 Ruzicka was also known for his engravings: see this wood engraving example.

 Vermont-based author (b.
-1897) of Goudy, master of letters (Black Cat Press, Chicago, 1938; published in 1939; see also here), about the life of Frederic Goudy (1865-1947).
+1897) of Goudy, Master of Letters (Black Cat Press, Chicago, 1938; published in 1939; see also here), about the life of Frederic Goudy (1865-1947).
 The book has quite a bit of historic detail such as a vivid description of the fire that destroyed Goudy's workplace at Deepdene.
-But there are virtually no type specimen or typographic images.
+But there are virtually no type specimens or typographic images.
 [Google] [More] ⦿